lokbahadurchhetri/k8s-monitoring-with-prometheus/README.md

 In case of pod failure.
 A new pod will be created and the Azurefilestorage volume will be mounted to the new pod.

+Requirements:
+1. cifs-utils
+we can use the below command to install 'cifs-utils' in Ubuntu.
+#sudo apt-get install cifs-utils

 we will need a storage account in Azure in same region and subnet on which the k8s-cluster exist.
 Then we can create a secret by using below command:
 # kubectl create secret generic azure-secret --from-literal=azurestorageaccountname=<...> --from-literal=azurestorageaccountkey=<...>